 Sure, you can cook but can you can and preserve the things you grow?
 Do you know how to turn them into soups, broths, pie fillings, etc. that can be easily stored in your freeze until you need them?

 Then there’s freeze drying, heat drying, etc. all of which can create tastier treats and extend their shelf life.
+There are many ways to preserve food and they can all help you save money and be better placed to ride out a natural disaster.

 If you really want to make the most out of homesteading – you want to ensure that nothing goes to waste and that you get every last scrap of benefit from the things that you grow and create.